-How to Pray for Your Children
+How to Pray for Your Kids (really pray)

 You will be amazed at how things change in your child’s heart when you start praying specifically about certain issues.
 It doesn’t happen fast, but over time you will see God’s hand move in ways you didn’t think possible.

-In this post, I am going to show you how to pray for your children.
+In this post, I am going to show you how to pray for your kids.
 I have written a few prayers for you to pray, but more importantly, I want to teach you how to create your own prayers.
 Get ready to see God move in not only your child’s life but in your life too.

 Related: How to Get to Your Child’s Heart

-Here are a few prayers you can start praying for your children.
+Here are a few prayers you can start praying for your kids.
 The prayer points (keywords) I have chosen are areas important for most parents.
 They don’t cover everything, but it is a good start.

 God, I ask for you to protect _______from harm.
 Hold him securely in your hands so the evil one has no access to his life (1 John 5:18).
 Thank you that my child belongs to You, and You will watch over him now and forever.
 I praise You for being there when I can’t be (Ps.
 121:7-8).